Why a healthy breakfast is important

 Nutritional benefits of breakfast

 Human bodies make energy from carbohydrates, breaking them down into a sugar called glucose.
-After a night without food, your body has used up this glucose.
+After a night without food, your body has used up its glucose.
 It starts to use stores of energy from your muscles instead, like glycogen and fatty acids.
 This is why we need a fuel top-up before we tackle the day.

 Eating breakfast will give your child energy and get her metabolism started.
 It will help her body use the food she eats more efficiently throughout the day.
 Also, children who miss breakfast don’t ‘catch up’ on those missed nutrients during the rest of the day.